Jason C. Comer, MD

 Specialty: Medical Oncology

 I am a board-certified medical oncologist who cares for patients with a variety of cancers and blood disorders, from breast cancer to leukemia.
-Prior to joining SCCA at Overlake Medical Center, I completed a fellowship in hematology-oncology and practiced medicine in the Chicago, Illinois, area for 10 years.
-At Overlake’s cancer center, I work with a multidisciplinary team of specialists — including nurses, genetic counselors, palliative care experts and other staff — to help you reach the best possible outcome.
+Prior to joining Fred Hutch at Overlake Cancer Center, I completed a fellowship in hematology-oncology and practiced medicine in the Chicago, Illinois, area for 10 years.
+At Overlake Cancer Center, I work with a multidisciplinary team of specialists — including nurses, genetic counselors, palliative care experts and other staff — to help you reach the best possible outcome.
 Twice I have been the recipient of Seattle Met magazine’s Top Doctor Award.

 We make promising new treatments available to you through studies called clinical trials led by Fred Hutch doctors.
 Many of these trials at Fred Hutch have led to FDA-approved treatments and have improved standards of care globally.
 Together, you and your doctor can decide if a study is right for you.